allyshka/dirbust/README.md

 - ### **top_plus_interest.txt**
 Created from [danielmiessler](https://github.com/danielmiessler)'s *Top10000-RobotsDisallowed.txt* + *InterestingDirectories.txt* without duplicates, without some garbage and without all items which contains in fuzz.txt.
 So you can check *fuzz.txt* for first and then *top_plus_interest.txt*.
 It's a harvest of the Disallowed directories from the robots.txt files of the world's top websites.

 - ### **extensions.txt**
 Contains some file exstensions which cant help you to find backup of selected file.
-Just change % with filename.
+Just change %name% with filename and/or %ext% to extension.